BARROW June 2012

 October 25, 2009 by Mobile Radio | Comments Off on BARROW October 2009

-The shed, the museum, the letter, recording by Haco with Fern Oxley.
-The interesting thing about Barrow is its primary occupation – building nuclear-powered submarines in the enormous shed.
-Almost everyone in the town inevitably has some relationship to the town’s military industry.
-You are not allowed to photograph the shed, or indeed capture anything with electronic devices on Barrow Island where it is situated.
-Octopus held their festival in its shadow, and invited sound artists to work for a week in the area.
-Haco, who lives in the pioneering nuclear-free port of Kobe, nearly got arrested on her first recording outing, spotted within seconds by security guards with eyeballs fixed on their monitors.
-We were safer in the Dock Museum, which gave up its secrets willingly.
-Here Sarah found the letter that was to become the defining text of MORSONATA, sent by POW James M. Freel Leading Seaman Temporary D/JX.149484, to inform his mother that he was alive after evading certain death on his scheduled submarine (having been transferred at the last minute to another one).
-He was a Charioteer – human torpedo – charged with riding a missile launched from a sub, then detaching the warhead to plant as a mine on the underside of a ship before riding the chariot away again.
-His letter is hauntingly humble and prosaic, and was brought to life for us by local actor Damo.
-The mood was set by an opening and closing song, which could only be Shipbuilding by Elvis Costello.
-We made our own crude Robert Wyatt-style version for voice and harmonium in the ladies toilets (see pics below)
+We were on safe ground in the Dock Museum, which gave up its secrets willingly.
+Here Sarah found the letter that was to become the second defining text of MORSONATA, sent by Prisoner of War James M. Freel, Leading Seaman Temporary D/JX.149484, informing his mother that he was alive after evading certain death on his scheduled submarine – having been transferred last minute to another vessel.
+He was a Charioteer – human torpedo – charged with riding a missile launched from a sub, and detaching the warhead mine to plant on the underside of an enemy ship before (idealy) riding the chariot away again.
+His letter is hauntingly humble and prosaic, and was brought into vivid relief for us by local actor Damo.
+The mood was set by an opening and closing song, the anti-war anthem Shipbuilding by Elvis Costello, written for Robert Wyatt.
+We made our own simple version for voice and harmonium in the privacy of the ladies toilets.

-Keying the Ursonate by Kurt Schwitters.
-It was utterly delightful to be get the chance to work with ex-Navy and Merchant Navy hands Mike Cumming and Bill Jenkins who approached this unusual and challenging task undaunted.
+It was utterly delightful to get the chance to work with ex-Navy and Merchant Navy hands Mike Cumming and Bill Jenkins, who approached this unusual and challenging request undaunted.
 They enjoyed listening to morse code again, in fact it sounded like music to Bill’s ears.
-When it was his turn to listen, Mike was able to follow the nonsensical rhythmic ‘story’ of the Ursonate, and he could relate the exploits of some of the strange ‘characters’.
-The work is made up entirely of repetitive patterns of speech sounds, which we used as a rhythm track for our submariner-inspired impression of Barrow
+When it was his turn to listen, Mike was able to follow along the otherwise nonsensical rhythmic developments of the Ursonate, and could relate the exploits of some of the strange ‘characters’ he encountered within.
+The work is made up entirely of repetitive patterns of speech sounds, which when converted to Morse we used as a rhythm track for our submariner-inspired impression of Barrow.